3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

 2. **Voice Context Inheritance**: Implemented and working through the VoiceContextInheritance component, which creates voice bot clones with full conversation history.

 3. **BotRegistryProvider**: Enhanced with robust voice ghost creation capabilities through the cloneBotInstanceForVoice method.

+4. **Voice Mode Activation Fixes**: Resolved critical issues that were preventing voice mode activation:
+   - Fixed the voiceModeManager.activateVoiceMode() call to include required parameters (active bot IDs, bots list, and messages)
+   - Created a properly imported VoiceModeBlackbar component in the chat directory to fix path resolution issues
+   - Implemented the VoiceModeBlackbar in the main ChatInput component, replacing the overlay approach with an integrated UI
+   - Resolved AudioContext initialization issues by ensuring proper resuming in direct response to user interaction
+   - Added error handling to provide clear feedback when voice mode activation fails
+   - Fixed import path issues between components to ensure proper module resolution
+   - Implemented robust API for fetching the latest OpenAI models using official /models endpoint
+   - Added graceful fallbacks for UI to continue working even when backend connections fail

 ## Next Priorities